AntonKosenkoPro/AntonKosenkoDX.github.io/cv.md

 Engineering Manager with 8 years of hands-on experience in backend and mobile development and 4 years in engineering leadership.
 I specialize in building high-performing teams from the ground up, elevated existing teams' performance, and driving large-scale organizational and technical changes aligned with company strategy.

 My key strengths include a deep commitment to product quality, strong attention to detail, and the ability to navigate teams through complex and high-pressure environments.
-I’ve consistently helped teams not only survive challenges but emerge stronger and more effective.
+I’ve consistently led teams through challenges becoming stronger and more effective.

-I’m seeking opportunities to lead ambitious engineering teams, scale development processes, and deliver impactful technological solutions that drive real business value.

 ## Experience

 ### Senior Engineering Manager, Cluster Lead @ Developer Express, Inc.
 *Mar 2024 - Aug 2025*

-Managed three distributed cross-functional R&D teams, totaling 40+ engineers (10–15 per team), driving innovation and strategic execution across multiple product lines.
+Managed three distributed cross-functional (developers, designers, technical writers, support developers, product manager) R&D teams with 40+ engineers (10–15 per team), driving development and company strategy execution across multiple product lines.

 Key contributions:
 - Led the development and implementation of the cluster's first AI features across all product lines (WinForms, WPF, MAUI), including an LLM integration API, AI chat, and Smart Paste